-Lost Island will be a free, official, non-canonical DLC expansion map coming to our United Cluster
+Lost Island will be a free, official, non-canonical DLC expansion map coming to our United Cluster on release day

 Explore new heights and hidden depths in this expansive 150 sq. kilometer map where Survivors will encounter new biomes, challenges, and mysterious ruins!
 Whether it’s exploring the valley of waterfalls, setting up your treehouse home in the Redwood Forests, getting down and dirty in the vast swamps, diving deep underwater, climbing snowy mountains, or caving, there’s something for every Survivor out there!

 Arriving with the map will be 3 brand new real-world creatures, including the Amargasaurus, Dinopithecus, and one chosen explicitly by the ARK community!
 UPDATE: Sinomacrops

 Lost Island and its creatures will be a free DLC coming to Steam, Epic, Xbox, PlayStation later this year!

 Of all the creatures in the sauropod family, Amargasaurus titanicus is likely the most unique looking.
 It sports two parallel rows of dorsal spines down the length of its neck, back, and tail–though the neck spines are significantly longer than the back or tail spines.
 These spines are a remarkable adaptation, giving Amargasaurus unmatched control of its body temperature.
 Made even more incredible by their time on ARKs, these spines store both extreme heat AND extreme cold, effectively allowing Amargasaurus to live comfortably in any environment.
 Its sails also make it an abnormally capable swimmer, for a sauropod.